7 Simple Tips For Fasting While Traveling: Tips for Traveling During Ramadan

 I always look forward to the month of Ramadan, no matter where I am in the world.
-Whether I’m at home with my parents, or fasting while traveling in a predominantly Catholic country, I truly enjoy this annual opportunity for introspection and reflection.
+Whether I’m at home with my family, or fasting while traveling, I truly enjoy this annual opportunity for introspection and reflection.

 Ever since I was little, I have always observed Ramadan.
-And despite doing long term travel during Ramadan this year, I plan to try my best to fast during this month.
+And even when I'm doing long term travel, I try to fast during the month.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don't worry, this will not result in any extra costs to you.